-The 2003 Annual Meeting of Shareholders of Gannett Co., Inc. will be held at the Company's headquarters, 7950 Jones Branch Drive, McLean, Virginia, at 10:00 a.m., local time, on May 6, 2003 for the following purposes:
+The 2004 Annual Meeting of Shareholders of Gannett Co., Inc. will be held at the Company's headquarters, 7950 Jones Branch Drive, McLean, Virginia, at 10:00 a.m. on May 4, 2004 for the following purposes:

-- (1) to consider and act upon a proposal to elect three directors to the Company's Board of Directors; - (2) to consider and act upon a proposal to ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent auditors for the 2003 fiscal year; - (3) to consider and act upon a proposal to amend the Company's Omnibus Incentive Compensation Plan to increase the number of shares of common stock that may be issued under the Plan; and - (4) to transact such other business, if any, as may properly come before the meeting.
+- (1) to consider and act upon a proposal to elect three directors to the Company's Board of Directors; - (2) to consider and act upon a proposal to ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent auditors for the 2004 fiscal year; - (3) to consider and act upon a proposal to amend the Company's Omnibus Incentive Compensation Plan to increase the number of shares of common stock that may be issued under the Plan; - (4) to consider a shareholder proposal; and - (5) to transact such other business, if any, as may properly come before the meeting.

-The Board of Directors has set the close of business on March 7, 2003 as the record date to determine the shareholders entitled to notice of and to vote at the meeting or any adjournment or postponement thereof.
+The Board of Directors has set the close of business on March 5, 2004 as the record date to determine the shareholders entitled to notice of and to vote at the meeting or any adjournment or postponement thereof.